MadcapJake/madcapjake.github.io/_posts/2016-05-21-perl6-generators.md

 description: Perl 6 alternatives to Python and JavaScript generators.
 ---

 Generators are an interesting trope of programming languages that have been around for a long time but have just recently become a popular tool for the modern programmer.
-Python has had generators for some time but JavaScript is just recenlty gained them in ES2015.
+Python has had generators for some time but JavaScript just recently gained them in ES2015.
 What exactly is a generator in these languages and does Perl 6 support something like it?
 It turns out Perl 6 has a number of features that—though not a one-to-one comparison—provide the same or more expressiveness.

 ## Python & JS Generators